 The Certificate in Product Innovation allows undergraduate students to develop competency in the area of product innovation.

-Employing an interdisciplinary perspective that embodies concepts from arts, design, business and engineering, students receive a robust learning experience that leads to an understanding of the challenges associated with and means for managing product design, product development and new-product introduction endeavors.
+Employing a cross-disciplinary perspective that embodies concepts from arts, design, business and engineering, students receive a robust learning experience that leads to an understanding of the challenges associated with and means for managing product design, product development and new-product introduction endeavors.

 The Certificate in Product Innovation program runs concurrently with a student’s major and is not a stand-alone program.
 In order to participate in the program, students must have a declared major in the School of the Arts, the School of Business, the School of Engineering, the College of Humanities and Sciences, or other VCU unit that is an official partner of the da Vinci Center.

-Interested students should first contact and then submit their application to the da Vinci Center for Innovation, which houses the certificate program.
-Students should apply to the program during or after taking the introductory course, INNO 200 Seminar in Product Innovation.
+Interested students should first contact and then submit their application to the VCU da Vinci Center which administers the certificate program.
+Students should apply to the program during or after taking the introductory course, INNO 200 Introduction to Innovation and Venture Creation.

 The certificate requires a minimum of 16 credit hours of approved course work as follows: